Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

 Does Your Dog Have Epilepsy?

 Are you living with a dog with epilepsy?
-Worry about your pet's health and the stress of caring for him may have exhausted you to the point that you feel unable to learn new ways to manage and to cope with the epilepsy.
+The worry and stress about caring for your pet's health may have exhausted you to the point that you feel unable to learn new ways to manage the epilepsy.

 While epilepsy is a serious disease, there is more to life with an epileptic pet than living from one seizure to the next.
 Dr. Cathy Alinovi of Healthy PAWsibilities shares what she has learned about canine epilepsy from her clients.

 Dr. Cathy: When seizures happen repeatedly, over weeks or months, the condition is classified as epilepsy.

 Q2: How Many Types of Epilepsy Are There?

 Dr. Cathy: Epilepsy is either primary or secondary.
 Primary epilepsy is often called idiopathic—idiopathic means conventional medicine does not know the cause—and these dogs are completely normal in between seizures.